 Our vision goes well beyond simply narrowing the gap between those who are economically advantaged and those who are not.
-We are determined to ensure that all students, irrelevant of background or prior attainment, have the qualifications and attributes necessary to success at a world class university or prestigious apprenticeship.
+We are determined to ensure that all students, irrelevant of background or prior attainment, have the qualifications and attributes necessary to succeed at a world class university or prestigious apprenticeship.

 Please see the PDF attachments for a detailed breakdown of how PP funding is allocated across a range of initiatives at Sandringham School.

-We are particularly proud that year on year our disadvantaged students outperform both their disadvantaged and non-disadvantaged peers at both GCSE and A-Level.
+We are particularly proud that year on year our disadvantaged students outperform both their disadvantaged and non-disadvantaged peers at both GCSE and A Level.
 More information about student progress and attainment can also be found in the review documentation below.

 Louise Turner – Pupil Premium Coordinator